-The work of the IIP Group is also key to achieving, maintaining and progressing external accreditations such as Investors in People, Investors in Young People and Healthy Working Lives Awards.
+The work of the IIP Group is also key to achieving, maintaining and progressing external accreditations such as Investors in People, Investors in Young People, We Invest in Wellbeing and Broadcast Best Places to Work Awards.

 Regular updates from the group are available on the Company Intranet and at quarterly Staff Meetings.
 Any staff member with suggestions for the IIP Group should speak to their team representative, the Office Manager or the HR Adviser.